bbc/ugcuploader-test-rig-kubernettes/Readme.md

 ## Running Tests

-The following scripts can be found in the folder *test-scripts*

 The screen shot below is the admin gui used to start and manage the tests.
 This can be accessed after installing the  [Admin Controller](#admin--controller).
 Used the following command to get the external ip: `kubectl get service -n control`

 Use the following url: ```http:<<external-ip>>:1323/```